 Possible Complications

-Problems due to loss of mobility (joint
+Problems due to loss of mobility (joint contractures, pressure sores)

 Permanent loss of movement or sensation of a part of the body